thash06/chaos-engineering/README.md

 - **DISABLED** - always allow access.
 - **FORCED_OPEN** - always deny access

-The transition happens from CLOSED to OPEN state based upon
+The transition happens from `CLOSED` to `OPEN` state based upon
 1. How many of the last N calls have failed(Count based sliding window) or
-2. How many failures did we have in the last N minutes(or any other duration) called Time based sliding window.
+2. How many failures did we have in the last N minutes (or any other duration) called Time based sliding window.

 A few settings can be configured for a Circuit Breaker:

-1. The failure rate threshold above which the CircuitBreaker opens and starts short-circuiting calls
+1. The failure rate threshold above which the CircuitBreaker opens and starts short-circuiting calls.
 2. The wait duration which defines how long the CircuitBreaker should stay open before it switches to HALF_OPEN.
-3. A custom CircuitBreakerEventListener which handles CircuitBreaker events
+3. A custom CircuitBreakerEventListener which handles CircuitBreaker events.
 4. A Predicate which evaluates if an exception should count as a failure.

 The code snippet below configures the CircuitBreaker and registers it against a global name and then attaches it to the method supplier.
-A few important settings are discussed below and the rest are self explanatory.
+Two important settings are discussed below and the rest are self-explanatory.
-The failureRateThreshold value specifies what percentage of remote calls should fail for the state to change from CLOSED to OPEN.
+- **The `failureRateThreshold`** - value specifies what percentage of remote calls should fail for the state to change from CLOSED to OPEN.
-The slidingWindowSize() property specifies the number of calls which will be used to determine the failure threshold percentage.
+- **The `slidingWindowSize()`** - property specifies the number of calls which will be used to determine the failure threshold percentage.

-Eg: If in the last 5 remote calls 20% or 1 call failed due to  ConnectException.class, ResourceAccessException.class then the CircuitBreaker status changes to OPEN.
+Eg: If in the last 5 remote calls 20% or 1 call failed due to  `ConnectException.class, ResourceAccessException.class` then the
+CircuitBreaker status changes to OPEN.
-It stays in Open state for waitDurationInOpenState() milliseconds then then allows the number  specified in permittedNumberOfCallsInHalfOpenState() to go through to determine if the status can go back to CLOSED or stay in OPEN.
+It stays in Open state for waitDurationInOpenState() milliseconds then allows the number  specified in `permittedNumberOfCallsInHalfOpenState()` to go through to determine if the status can go back to CLOSED or stay in OPEN.

     private <T> T executeWithCircuitBreaker(Supplier<T> supplier){
         Supplier<T> decoratedSupplier = Decorators.ofSupplier(supplier)